Payroll Tax vs. Income Tax—What's the Difference and Why It Matters

 Who pays

-Payroll tax: This hits your business directly.
+Payroll tax hits your business directly.
 FICA taxes (Social Security and Medicare) are split between you and your employees, with each paying matching amounts.
 Some components, like FUTA and SUTA, come entirely out of your pocket.
 This shared responsibility is a key difference between income tax and payroll tax that directly impacts your labor costs.

-Income tax: Varies widely based on your employees' W-4 elections, filing status, number of dependents, and income level.
+Income tax varies widely based on your employees' W-4 elections, filing status, number of dependents, and income level.
 Your employees have significant control over income tax withholding through their W-4 forms, and some might claim exemption under certain conditions.
+Payroll withholding for FICA taxes works differently — fixed percentages apply to virtually everyone, regardless of filing status or income level.

 Similarities between payroll and income taxes